jpgoldberg/toy-crypto-math/docs/source/modules/birthday.rst

 (whose birthdays are uniformly distributed among 365 days of the year) for there to be at least a 0.5 probability of there being at least one pair of individuals who share the same birthday.

-The function that returns a probability is named :func:`P`, and the one that returns a quantile is named :func:`Q`.
+The function that returns a probability is named :func:`probability`, and the one that returns a quantile is named :func:`quantile`.
-This follows the R conventions [:cite:label:`RProject`] as reflected in R's ``qbirthday`` and ``pbirthday`` functions.
+This loosely follows the R conventions [:cite:label:`RProject`] as reflected in R's ``qbirthday`` and ``pbirthday`` functions.